Achyuth072/pulse-career-module/README.md

 ## The Concept

 Pulse is the ultimate AI COO for daily operations (Calendar, Email, Tasks).
-However, complex "Life Projects" like a job search—require a dedicated operational layer.
+However, complex "Life Projects" like a job search require a dedicated operational layer.

 This prototype introduces **Career Ops**: A vertical module that unifies Pulse's existing capabilities into a pipeline view.